Davitt unsurprised by Donnybrook debacle

 Davitt also believes that a situation which the IRFU later described as "appalling" as it launched an official investigation into events on the day, would not have become a public controversy but for social media outrage following the initial posts by the Connacht player.

-"It seems to be that it was only after the media attention that the IRFU apologised and said 'sorry….that shouldn't have happened'."
+"It seems to be that it was only after the media attention that the IRFU apologised and said 'sorry… that shouldn't have happened'."

 Facilities 'rattled Connacht'

-The former Ireland player believes the totally unsatisfactory facilities affected Connacht's performance as they could only manage a 12-12 draw against an Ulster side that they would have been expected to beat.
+Davitt believes the facilities affected Connacht's performance as they could only manage a 12-12 draw against an Ulster side they would have been expected to beat.

-"I think it probably rattled Connacht.
+"It probably rattled Connacht.
 You can see by the social media that it really affected them.
-In the game, they didn't really perform as well as they had in the other matches."
+In the game, they didn't really perform as well as they had in the other matches," she said.

 Davitt added that the Donnybrook debacle was another demonstration of why more resources must be put into the women's game by the IRFU.